 A more expensive helmet doesn’t necessarily make a helmet good.
 It generally means it has a few more features.
 You can certainly get good helmets for less than $100, but you pay more for a helmet with adjustable visors or

 For a basic ‘good’ helmet, you want to spend over $50.
 And for a ‘good’ helmet, you probably want to spend over $80.

 As an example, a good basic helmet will be the Giro Fixture.
 For a less basic helmet, we would recommend the Giro Source or the POC Tectal Race SPIN.

 For more information on whether it is worthwhile paying a premium for helmets, see Cheap vs. Expensive Helmets.

-How do I Choose a Mountain Bike helmet?
+How do I choose a MTB helmet?

 Choose one on what you needs and your budget.
 Remember that your safety is so so important, so if you want to save money, spend less on the bike, not the thing protecting your head!